“The durability of this system depends on the effectiveness of its apparatus of justification.”

 Messy, Global, and Changing

-Culture also shifts generationally.
-Look at the workplace: younger workers demand balance and mental health, while older managers often see this as entitlement.
-In reality, it’s culture changing in real time — yesterday’s silence clashing with today’s voice.
+Culture also shifts across generations.
+Younger workers who value balance and mental health often confront older managers who call this “entitlement.”
+In truth, it’s culture changing in real time — yesterday’s silence meeting today’s voice.

 Conflict, Labels, and Repair